 Note The network admin can establish a group policy that configures a user proxy as a PAC or static proxy.

 With Windows 8.1, the Windows Store makes the purchase of your paid apps and in-app purchases accessible to even more customers.
-Windows Store customers will be able to:
+Windows Store customers running Windows 8.1 can:

-Purchase stored value as a redeemable code from third-party e-commerce sites.
+Purchase stored value as a redeemable code from e-commerce sites.

-Purchase stored value as a card with a redeemable code from third-party brick and mortar stores.
+Purchase stored value as a card with a redeemable code from brick and mortar stores.

 Store redeemed credit with a Microsoft account for later use.

-When a customer enters a redeemable code into their account, the specified amount is added to the stored value associated with the customer's Microsoft account.
-The customer can then apply the credit to purchases on other Microsoft platforms, such as Windows Phone, that are accessed with the same account.
+When a customer redeems a code, the specified amount is added to the stored value associated with that customer's Microsoft account.
+The customer can then use the credit to pay for Windows Store purchases.
+The credit can also be used on other Microsoft platforms, such as Windows Phone, that are accessed with the same Microsoft account

-When a user decides to purchase an app, the stored account value is treated as the default payment method, provided that the balance is not zero.
+When a user decides to purchase a Windows Store app, any stored account value will be the default payment method.
 If there are insufficient funds to complete the transaction, the Windows Store prompts the user to cover the remainder by using an alternative payment method.

 Note A stored value is redeemed into a billing account specific to its country and currency.
 The redeemed value can be used only on apps (and in-app purchases) available in that market.